RealImage/challenge2016/app/README.md

 **Running the program**

-* cd app/
+* `cd app/`
-* ruby main.rb
+* `ruby main.rb`

 **About the code**

 The logic passes all sample test cases and other cases I made up.
-Currently it does not make use of the CSV data at all.
+Currently it does not make use of the cities CSV data at all.
 If we can ensure that the input data is correct the code can satisfy all the conditions without prior knowledge of the regions.

 **How it works**